ServerlessLoadTesting/ReplicationPackage/README.md

 * Enabled the higher throughput option of the System Manager Parameter Store.

 ### Workload
+For this case study, we configured the following user behavior:
+1. Search for a flight
+2. Tokenize credit card details using [Stripe](https://stripe.com/)
+3. Place a charge on a credit card using [Stripe](https://stripe.com/)
+4. Book a flight
+5. List booked flights
+6. Display loyalty points

+TODO Measurement plans

 ## Measurement data and analysis scripts